This article was last updated in December of 2019. I will continue to update this information as my streams of income change over time.

-I pay for basically everything, other than my mortgage (because they won’t let me), with a credit card.
-This includes food, gas, bills — you name it.
+I pay for basically everything with a credit card.
+This includes food, gas, bills, business expenses — you name it.
 In exchange for doing so, the credit card companies give you points or miles on each transaction that can be redeemed for travel purchases.

 But here’s the kicker: You MUST be responsible and you MUST pay off your credit card balance in full at the end of each month.

-Otherwise, you are going to pay an arm and a leg in interest, and you’ll end up losing money overall.
+Otherwise, you are going to pay an arm and a leg in interest and you’ll end up losing money overall.
 This is what the credit card companies want.
-They want for you to make the minimum payments month and collect your interest payments as you pay off the debt.
+They want for you to make the minimum payments each month while collecting interest payments as you pay off the debt.

-Never do this!
-Always pay off your balance in full each month, reap the free credit card rewards, and enjoy free vacations for life courtesy of the biggest banks in the world.
+Always pay off your balance in full each month.
+That way, you can reap the free credit card rewards and enjoy free vacations for life courtesy of the biggest banks in the world.